wagtail/rfcs/text/078-adopt-stimulus-js.md

 jQuery has served a great purpose, providing easy DOM traversal and manipulation, however, it is becoming a bottleneck for new features and modern DOM APIs are sufficient and jQuery does not solve the problem of making it easy to write consistent code (component state).
 Additional to this we end up having to do a lot of initialising of elements whenever added to the DOM by other means (other JS or maybe async HTML).

-This lead us (the UI team) to do initial research at the start of 2022 into what frameworks exist (based on suggestions from the Wagtail community).
+This lead the [UI sub-team](https://github.com/wagtail/wagtail/wiki/UI-team) to do initial research at the start of 2022 into what frameworks exist (based on suggestions from the Wagtail community).
 See [Lightweight JavaScript Framework research](https://github.com/lb-/bakerydemo/blob/ui-experiments/lightweight-frontend-framework-investigation-2022.md).

 This also lead to various rounds of feedback about what approaches could work with a leaning towards Stimulus.
 See the following links: